The first foster-forward pet adoption platform.

 And I have three rescue dogs of my own.

-Gotcha started because I couldn’t ignore this problem anymore.
+Gotcha started because I couldn’t ignore the problem anymore.

 I’ve seen it.
 I’ve lived it.
 And I knew I was the right person to fix it.